robhagemans/pcbasic/README.md

 `pcbasic --preset=tandy` runs PC-BASIC in Tandy-1000 mode.
 See below for more preset options.
 `pcbasic -h` shows all available command line options.

+A complete list of command-line options is included in the file `info/USAGE`.
 In the packaged versions for Windows and OSX, no command-line options can be specified.
 You can set the required options in `info/PCBASIC.INI` instead.